monome/dust/docs/jah/r/index.md

 	- `PWM`

 ### Noise

+White noise generator.

 - Inputs: None
 - Outputs: `Out`
 - Parameters: None

 ### OGain

+8-in/8-out audio fader with db gain control and mute.

 - Inputs: `In1`, `In2`, `In3`, `In4`, `In5`, `In6`, `In7`, `In8`
 - Outputs: `Out1`, `Out2`, `Out3`, `Out4`, `Out5`, `Out6`, `Out7`, `Out8`
 - Parameters: